 - Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.

-Please click on the link below to download a copy of our Special Educational Needs and Disability (SEND) Information Report.
+Please click on the link below to download a copy of our Special Educational Needs and Disability (SEND) policy and Information Report.

 Further information about the work of our SEND & Inclusion team contact email@example.com